 After the raucousness of politics last fall, I overheard a woman say that she had been binge watching Hallmark Channel love stories.
 I could certainly relate as I retreated for weeks on end to exclusively reading children’s fiction, where issues are surmountable and endings often good.
 Truth be told, the writing and illustrating for children these days is beyond excellent and can be enjoyed on its own merits no matter what disturbs our worlds.

 When Children’s and Teen Librarians visit schools before summer vacation begins, we are often armed with a plethora of “good reads” and entice the kids to come to their local branch to check them out.
-The Summer of Learning program … Continue reading

 For the Global Reading Challenge–the acclaimed reading program done in partnership with many Seattle Public Schools’ fourth & fifth graders–the selection of ten titles each year is the most sacred of undertakings.
 There is a fine balance that needs to be considered for kids’ interest, readability, and multicultural subject matter.
 Every year, when the titles are revealed with much fanfare in the schools, the enthusiasm is the same: “Great books!” the teachers and librarians and kids exclaim.
 Continue reading “Read Globally in 2016”